 Table 4.
-Schedule for the Little Cottonwood Canyon EIS Process

-Milestone or Activity Participants Actions Expected Completion Date Alternatives Develop initial range of alternatives Lead, cooperating, and participating agencies, and public Lead agency uses information received during scoping and agency comments to identify initial alternatives.
-Lead agency holds alternatives-development meeting and seeks additional input on alternatives and screening criteria during a 30-day comment period.
-May-August 2018 Develop methodology for alternatives screening and selection Lead, cooperating, and participating agencies, and public Lead agency develops criteria and documents how alternatives will be screened.
+Schedule for the Little Cottonwood Canyon EIS Process Milestone or Activity Participants Actions Completion Date Draft purpose and need statement Lead, cooperating, and participating agencies, and public Lead agency documents the purpose of and need for the project.
 Lead agency seeks agency and public input during a 30-day comment period .
-June 2018 Identify appropriate level of detail for alternatives analysis Lead, cooperating, and participating agencies, and public Through continual coordination, the lead agency develops and documents guidelines for the appropriate level of detail for the alternatives analysis.
-August 2018 Identify alternatives to be carried forward for review in the EIS Lead and cooperating agencies Lead and cooperating agencies screen alternatives using agreed-on methodology and identify alternatives to be analyzed in the EIS.
-September 2018 Prepare Draft EIS Prepare Draft EIS Prepare Draft EIS Lead agency Lead agency characterizes environmental conditions and analyzes environmental effects of project alternatives.
+Lead agency develops the purpose and need statement based on input.
+March-July 2019 Scoping report Lead agency Lead agency prepares a report that summarizes the scoping activities and comments during 2019.
+August 2019 Alternatives Develop initial range of alternatives Lead, cooperating, and participating agencies, and public Lead agency uses information received during scoping and agency comments to identify initial alternatives.
+Lead agency holds alternatives- development meeting and seeks additional input on alternatives and screening criteria during a 30-day comment period .
+May 2018- July 2019 Develop methodology for alternatives screening and selection Lead, cooperating, and participating agencies, and public Lead agency develops criteria and documents how alternatives will be screened.
+Lead agency seeks agency and public input during a 30-day comment period .
+March-July 2019 Identify appropriate level of detail for alternatives analysis Lead, cooperating, and participating agencies, and public Through continual coordination, lead agency develops and documents guidelines for the appropriate level of detail for the alternatives analysis.
+July-August 2019 Identify alternatives to be carried forward for review in the EIS Lead and cooperating agencies Lead and cooperating agencies screen alternatives using agreed-on methodology and identify alternatives to be analyzed in the EIS.
+August-October 2019 Prepare Draft EIS Prepare Draft EIS Lead agency Lead agency characterizes environmental conditions and analyzes environmental effects of project alternatives.
 Lead agency prepares and releases a Draft EIS, which identifies a preferred alternative.
-October 2018 - July 2019 Identify the preferred alternative Lead and cooperating agencies Lead and cooperating agencies identify the preferred alternative.
-October 2018 Draft EIS public comment period and hearing Lead, cooperating, and participating agencies, and public Lead agency publishes a Draft EIS Notice of Availability (NOA) in the Federal Register.
+March 2019- April 2020 Identify the preferred alternative Lead and cooperating agencies Lead and cooperating agencies identify the preferred alternative.
+March 2020 Draft EIS public comment period and hearing Lead, cooperating, and participating agencies, and public Lead agency publishes a Draft EIS Notice of Availability (NOA) in the Federal Register.
 Lead agency holds a public hearing on the Draft EIS and seeks input during a 45-day comment period .
-July-August 2019 Compile and respond to comments on Draft EIS Lead agency Lead agency compiles, categorizes, and responds to comments received on the Draft EIS.
-September 2019 Prepare Final EIS and Record of Decision (ROD) Lead agency Lead agency prepares the Final EIS and ROD, which responds to comments received on the Draft EIS.
-September 2019 - March 2020 Project approval Lead agency Lead agency approves the project.
-March 2020 Release Final EIS and ROD Lead agency Lead agency releases the Final EIS and ROD with the NOA in the Federal Register.
-March 2020 Permits Lead agency Lead agency coordinates with appropriate agencies to obtain the necessary permits.
-2020
+April-May 2020 Compile and respond to comments on Draft EIS Lead agency Lead agency compiles, categorizes, and responds to comments received on the Draft EIS.
+May-June 2020 Prepare Final EIS and Record of Decision (ROD) Lead agency Lead agency prepares the Final EIS and ROD, which responds to comments received on the Draft EIS.
+June-October 2020 Project approval Lead agency Lead agency approves the project.
+December 2020

+Table 4.
+Schedule for the Little Cottonwood Canyon EIS Process Milestone or Activity Participants Actions Completion Date Release Final EIS and ROD Lead agency Lead agency releases the Final EIS and ROD with the NOA in the Federal Register.
+January 2021 Permits Lead agency Lead agency coordinates with appropriate agencies to obtain the necessary permits.
+2021